-The division managing SHBP should be enhanced internally.
+The division managing SHBP should be expanded and professionalized internally.
 Contracts with outside contractors should be tightened to ensure that the SHBP gets the best rates available.
-Where possible, the SHBP should contract directly to control rates for higher cost settings and drugs.
+Where possible, the SHBP should contract directly to control those rates for higher cost settings and drugs.
 All relationships with Carriers, PBMs, or other entities serving as intermediaries between the SHBP and providers and/or patients must be compensated on a basis tied to health outcomes and appropriate cost reductions.
 The SHBP risk pools must be redesigned, with union engagement, working together to change the current flawed structure which creates perverse incentives for healthier groups to leave the SHBP.
-Plan design should focus on providing comprehensive, high quality, primary and preventive care to support the long-term health of state and local government workers.
-Increasing state investment in primary care, including mental health, will benefit all New Jersey residents.
+Plan design should focus on providing comprehensive, high quality, primary and preventive care to support long term health of the SHBP members.
+Increasing investment in primary care, including mental health, will benefit all New Jersey residents.